-A large multi-leveled project of the Communauté électroacoustique canadienne (CEC) Canadian Electroacoustic Community, JTTP is an annual project aimed at promoting and celebrating new electroacoustic works from young and/or emerging sound artists/composers from (or living in) Canada.
+A large multi-levelled project coordinated by the Canadian Electroacoustic Community (CEC), Jeu de Temps / Times Play (JTTP) is an annual project aimed at promoting and celebrating new electroacoustic works from young and/or emerging sound artists / composers from (or living in) Canada.

-- inclusion in a competition with an international jury, and awards (prize money, CDs, books);
+- Inclusion in a competition with an international jury;

-- concert presentations of the top scoring submitted works;
+- International concert presentation of the top-scoring works;

-The best way to find out about the JTTP is to look over the past editions that are on the CEC’s website.
-From the website you can listen to the past years’ submissions, see who participated in the juries, and read the programme and biographical notes.
-A longer and more detailed explanation can be found here that should answer most questions.
+The best way to find out about the project is to look through past editions of JTTP on the CEC’s website.
+There you can find lists of jury members and Project Partners for each edition, as well as listen to the submissions from all editions and read the programme and biographical notes.

 Who is eligible?

 What is a “young and/or emerging sound artist/composer”?

 This would be someone who is likely to be continuing studies in an educational facility or possibly someone for whom there has been little or no national or international recognition of their work and potential in the short period of time that they have been involved in the field.

 Do I need to become a CEC member to participate in the project?